Rows of vines stretching to the hills at sunset

 Your wine vs. theirs.
 Same fruit.
 Blind panel.

 Annually at each vineyard.
-Your Block Commission lessee makes one wine.
+You make your wine.
 The vineyard's winemaker makes theirs from the same fruit.
 A blind tasting panel scores both.

 Bragging rights · small prize · content opportunity